DeakinAINLP/LecSumm/README.md

 # LecSumm

-This repository contains a dataset for the paper [Can Language Models Capture Human Writing Preferences for Domain-Specific Text Summarization?] (https://aclanthology.org/2025.findings-acl.315.pdf), which has been accepted by Findings of ACL 2025.
+This repository contains a dataset for the paper [Can Language Models Capture Human Writing Preferences for Domain-Specific Text Summarization?](https://aclanthology.org/2025.findings-acl.315.pdf), which has been accepted by Findings of ACL 2025.

 # Dataset